likhithasanil/DIP/README.md

 # DIP
 Q1.
-Develop a program to  display grayscale image using read and write the operation.
+Develop a program to  display grayscale image using read and write operation.

 **Description**
 Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
 It varies between complete black and white colors.